Skip to main content

 A Dash of Neuroscience – DevOps Leaders Listen Up!

 As leaders, we need to understand the people that we are leading.
-It is critical to understand that this is a new world and if we are to lead the global enterprise into a successful future, we need to understand strategic, tactical and operational objectives of our organization and also that we must have a passion for learning.
-“A Dash of Neuroscience“ is one of many topics introduced by the DevOps Institute for the new updated DevOpsLeader course .
+It is critical to understand that this is a new world and if we are to lead the global enterprise into a successful future, we need to understand the strategic, tactical, and operational objectives of our organization and also that we must have a passion for learning.
+“A Dash of Neuroscience“ is one of many topics introduced by the DevOps Institute for the newly updated DevOpsLeader course .
 This information is taken from that course and is just a smattering of what you will learn as you prepare for your certification.
 Learn how to optimize speed to value as a DevOps Leader.
 Live in a perpetual world of learning Many people feel their brains limit their potential and prevent them from learning.
 However, learning can change our brains in terms of function, connectivity, and structure.
-Our brain shapes our learning but learning shapes our brain, and research has shown that simply knowing about brain plastici
+Our brain shapes our learning but learning shapes our brain, and research has shown that simply knowing about brain pla

 DevOps and ITSM… Are They Compatible?